Rescue of Jews by Catholics during the Holocaust: Pius XI and the prelude to the Holocaust

-Following the Anschluss and the extension of antisemitic laws in Germany, Jewish refugees sought sanctuary outside the Reich.
-In Rome, Pius XI told a group of Belgian pilgrims on 6 September 1938, "It is not possible for Christians to participate in anti-Semitism.
+Following the Anschluss and the extension of anti-Semitic laws in Germany, Jewish refugees sought sanctuary outside the Reich.
+In Rome, Pius XI told a group of Belgian pilgrims on 6 September 1938 that "It is not possible for Christians to participate in anti-Semitism.
 Spiritually we are Semites."
 Following the November Kristallnacht of that year, Pius XI condemned the pogrom, sparking mass demonstrations against Catholics and Jews in Munich, where the Bavarian Gauleiter Adolf Wagner declared: "Every utterance the Pope makes in Rome is an incitement of the Jews throughout the world to agitate against Germany".
 The Vatican took steps to find refuge for Jews.
 On 21 November, in an address to the world's Catholics, Pius XI rejected the Nazi claim of racial superiority, and insisted instead that there was only a single human race.

 Pius XII and the war

 Pius XII succeeded Pius XI on the eve of war in 1939.
-He was to employ diplomacy to aid the victims of the Holocaust, and directed his Church to provide discreet aid to Jews.
-His encyclicals such as Summi Pontificatus and Mystici corporis spoke against racism —with specific reference to Jews: "there is neither Gentile nor Jew, circumcision nor uncircumcision".
+He was to employ diplomacy to aid the victims of the Holocaust and directed his Church to provide discreet aid to Jews.
+His encyclicals such as Summi Pontificatus and Mystici corporis spoke against racism.

 Summi Pontificatus

-Summi Pontificatus first papal encyclical followed the Nazi/Soviet invasion of Poland, and reiterated Catholic teaching against racism and anti-Semitism and affirmed the ethical principles of the "Revelation on Sinai".
+Summi Pontificatus first papal encyclical followed the Nazi/Soviet invasion of Poland and reiterated Catholic teaching against racism and anti-Semitism and affirmed the ethical principles of the "Revelation on Sinai".
 Pius reiterated Church teaching on the "principle of equality" - with specific reference to Jews: "there is neither Gentile nor Jew, circumcision nor uncircumcision".
 The forgetting of solidarity "imposed by our common origin and by the equality of rational nature in all men" was called "pernicious error".
 Catholics everywhere were called upon to offer "compassion and help" to the victims of the war.
-The letter also decried the deaths of noncombatants.
+The letter also decried the deaths of non-combatants.
 Local bishops were instructed to assist those in need.
 Pius went on to make a series of general condemnations of racism and genocide through the course of the war.

 Pope's 1942 Christmas address

-After the invasion of the Soviet Union, Nazi Germany commenced its industrialised mass murder of the Jews, around late 1941/early 1942.
+After the invasion of the Soviet Union, Nazi Germany commenced its industrialized mass murder of the Jews, around late 1941/early 1942.
 Pius XII employed diplomacy to aid the victims of the Holocaust, and directed his Church to provide discreet aid to Jews.
 At Christmas 1942, once evidence of the mass slaughter of the Jews had emerged, Pius XII voiced concern at the murder of "hundreds of thousands" of "faultless" people because of their "nationality or race" and intervened to attempt to block Nazi deportations of Jews in various countries.
 According to the Encyclopædia Britannica, he refused to say more "fearing that public papal denunciations might provoke the Hitler regime to brutalize further those subject to Nazi terror — as it had when Dutch bishops publicly protested earlier in the year—while jeopardizing the future of the church".
 Regardless, the Nazi authorities were distressed by the papal intervention.
 The Reich Security Main Office, responsible for the deportation of Jews, noted: